Would you like to start a small business in Kenya but don’t know where to start?

 8. Opening a Boutique.

-Narok town is never short of internal or external tourist and with travelling comes the need to shop — making a boutique business a profitable business idea for Narok town.
+Narok town is never short of internal or external tourists and with traveling comes the need to shop — making a boutique business a profitable business idea for Narok town.

 9. Opening a Salon.